Sv443/Sv443/README.md

 <!-- Pro Tip: to create a page like this just create a public repo with your username as its name :) -->

 ### Hi there, I'm Sv443,
-but you can call me Sven 😃
+real name being Sven 😃
-I am an 19 year old Full Stack Developer from [Stuttgart, Germany.](https://goo.gl/maps/fnQBaP3c9xpkwVnt9)
+I am a 19 year old Full Stack Developer from [Stuttgart, Germany.](https://goo.gl/maps/fnQBaP3c9xpkwVnt9)
 My interests are in open source software, server and web development and hardware.
-Most of my projects are made with Node.js, nginx, Linux, Arduino or Qt Creator.
+Most of my projects are made with Node.js, nginx, Linux, Arduino or C++.
 Although I love working in a familiar environment, I'm always open to try out new technologies and want to continue learning and improving my skills.

-I'm up for collaboration, so if you have an interesting project in mind, feel free to contact me :)
+Please don't contact me with job offers, shady business requests or otherwise unsolicited messages, you will be ignored.

-Don't contact me with job offers or unsolicited or shady business, you will be ignored.
+To the chinese companies reaching out to me: I'm not a fucking general manager so stop pitching your products to me.

 ### What I'm currently working on:
 - [JokeAPI](https://github.com/Sv443/JokeAPI), which is an API that serves jokes.
 It is my most used project and the one I am dedicating the most time to [(read more)](https://jokeapi.dev)